 - Respect for others through a willingness and ability to listen and understand the thoughts, ideas and concerns from all cultures, beliefs and value systems

 President Ray Dyer, commenced on the Board in 2010, became President of NADO in 2014 and was re-elected to the position in both 2015 and 2016.
 Ray has been a long-time NADO supporter, bringing a well-rounded background of relevant professional experience in human resources, management, worker’s compensation and training together with a personal interest in supporting people with disabilities to be included as valued members of our community.

 Vice-president Percy Madon, commencing on the Board in 2013, specialises in business leadership and management.
 Percy has worked with multinationals including IBM, PWC and E&Y and holds a Masters in Business Administration (MBA).
-He brings commercial experience and a personal passion to supporting people with disabilities and providing them with the same opportunities as anyone else in the community.
-Percy’s commercial experience assists NADO’s transformation into a market driven model under the NDIS.
+He brings commercial experience and a personal passion for supporting people with disabilities and providing them with the same opportunities as anyone else in the community.
+Percy’s commercial experience assists NADO’s transformation into a market-driven model under the NDIS.

 Treasurer Anil Puri, commencing on the Board in 2014, specialises in business development, financial management, organisational systems and team development.
 Anil has run his own business consulting firm since 2005 and has a broad range of experience helping small and medium-sized businesses develop.
 He is a trained accountant with a Masters of Management and has many years of experience working in corporate businesses in Australia and overseas.
 Anil is passionate about helping individuals develop personally and professionally and is committed to assisting NADO adapt and grow in a changing environment.